At least 2 dead, hundreds of thousands without power after violent storms slam Northeast

 A man in Connecticut was killed when a tree fell on his truck, Danbury Mayor Mark Boughton told the Hartford Courant.
 Fallen trees blocking the roads forced first responders to use a boat to reach the man, who had died before they could arrive.

 Boughton asked that state residents remain indoors for the duration of the evening.
+It was estimated that 108,000 homes were without power Tuesday night, the paper reported.

 New York Gov. Andrew Cuomo declared a state of emergency in Putnam, Dutchess, Orange and Sullivan Counties.
-He deployed 125 members of the National Guard to help remove toppled trees and debris, and repair downed power lines across the state.
+He deployed 125 members of the National Guard to help remove toppled trees and debris, repair downed power lines and assist with traffic control across the state.

 "New York has once again withstood the fury of Mother Nature and now is the time for the state and our local partners to get communities throughout the Mid-Hudson region up and running again," Cuomo said.